emf-creaf/meteospain/cran-comments.md

 0 errors | 0 warnings | 0 note

+## Resubmission
-* This is a new release.
+This is a resubmission.
+In this version I have:

+* Fixed possibly invalid URLs

+* Fixed mispelled words